CLDMV/.github/WORKFLOW-README.md

 # CLDMV GitHub Organization Workflows 🚀

-This repository contains reusable GitHub Actions workflows and modular components for the CLDMV organization.
+This repository contains streamlined GitHub Actions workflows using a modular orchestrator pattern for the CLDMV organization.

 ## 📋 Quick Start